MetalSteakJacob/MetalSteakJacob.github.io/index.md

 ### *Game Critique 9/26*

+"You Doesn't Exist" I found this title to be really odd for a medieval rpg game.
+At first it reminded me of pokemon.
+You wake up from a bed, go downstairs to meet your mom, and go out to the world.
+But when it came to the fighting, it took me a while to understand it, and I had a hard time reading everything because the battle menu was on the bottom of the screen, while the narration was on the top.
+I got the hang of it later and actually enjoyed playing it.

 ### *Heroku*

 From what I understand, Heroku is made for CI, which stands for Continuous Integration.
 What I found on "codeship.com" is that Continuous Integration is the practice of intergrating changes from different developers in the team into a mainline as early as possible, in best cases several times a day.
 This makes sure the code individual developers work on doesn't divert too much.
 When you combine the process with automated testing, continuous integration can enable your code to be dependable.